MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-base-03.md

 ---
-title: MRTK tutorials - 3.
-Configuring the MRTK profiles
+title: Configuring the MRTK profiles
 description: This course shows you how to configure the Mixed Reality Toolkit (MRTK) profiles.
 author: jessemcculloch
 ms.author: jemccull